essence-groove/responsive-webpage-template/homepage-app/AdvocacyOS/README.md

 AdvocacyOS is designed to empower, not prescribe.
 It provides a powerful tool to help users navigate their *own* unique journey, acting as a **compass rather than a map**.
 It embodies the "Ayurveda Tycoon" model: using technology and systematic thinking (the Tycoon) to achieve balance, justice, and well-being (the Ayurveda).

 ##### Strategic Disengagement
 A fundamental principle integrated into AdvocacyOS is **strategic disengagement**.
-Ableist attacks are designed to drain an individual's energy [84, 96-98, 100, 101, 103-106, 108-113, 115-117, 119, 120, 123].
+Ableist attacks are designed to drain an individual's energy.
 Arguing is a trap.
 Strategic disengagement is a conscious act of power.
-Instead of engaging a bad-faith actor, the user disengages from the abuser and immediately **engages with AdvocacyOS** [84, 103-105, 107-123].
+Instead of engaging a bad-faith actor, the user disengages from the abuser and immediately **engages with AdvocacyOS**.
 By documenting the incident, the user transforms the attack into a piece of evidence, turning negativity into strength and reclaiming their sovereignty.

 ##### Designed for Accessibility
-AdvocacyOS is being built from the ground up with accessibility as a core design principle [103, 120, 123-127].
-Adhering to standards like the Web Content Accessibility Guidelines (WCAG), the app prioritizes [103, 120, 123-127]:
+AdvocacyOS is being built from the ground up with accessibility as a core design principle.
+Adhering to standards like the Web Content Accessibility Guidelines (WCAG), the app prioritizes:
-*   **Screen Reader Compatibility:** Ensuring all elements are properly labeled and navigable for users of assistive technologies [120, 124-126].
+*   **Screen Reader Compatibility:** Ensuring all elements are properly labeled and navigable for users of assistive technologies.
-*   **Clear & High-Contrast UI:** Using a clean design with readable fonts and sufficient color contrast to reduce cognitive load and aid visibility [120, 124-126].
+*   **Clear & High-Contrast UI:** Using a clean design with readable fonts and sufficient color contrast to reduce cognitive load and aid visibility.
-*   **Large Touch Targets:** Making all interactive elements, like buttons and sliders, large and easy to tap, especially during high-stress situations [120, 124, 125, 127].
+*   **Large Touch Targets:** Making all interactive elements, like buttons and sliders, large and easy to tap, especially during high-stress situations.
 *   **Nuanced Energy Assessment:** Moving beyond a simple energy level, the app includes a unique "Energy Outlook" assessment.
-This helps capture a user's confidence in using their energy, allowing for a more empathetic and safer action plan [124, 125, 127-129].
+This helps capture a user's confidence in using their energy, allowing for a more empathetic and safer action plan.

 #### The Evolution: AdvocacyOS with Gemini AI 🤖
 AdvocacyOS has evolved to integrate AI, providing the disability community with immediate access to powerful advocacy tools governed by a revolutionary transparency model [104, 105, 107, 108, 114, 116, 127, 129-140].